thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

 While the Bayesian regularization is effective at removing decorrelation noise, it is also effective at removing reverberation artifacts.
-Reverberation artifacts are a source of noise in B-Mode images, and they are also a source of noise in strain images.
+Reverberation artifacts are a source of noise in B-mode images, and they are also a source of noise in strain images.
 A reverberation is a received signal that is the result of multiple scatter events.
 The time delay and apparent depth of a reverberation artifact is longer and deeper than the true source of the original backscatter event.
 The motion of a reverberation artifact is not necessarily congruent with backscattered signal from local tissue.
 In fact, the displacement of the reverberation may be in the opposite direction direction of the local tissue.
-If the reverbation signal is stronger than the local tissue inside the matching kernel, an artifactual displacement estimate will be generated.
+If the reverberation signal is stronger than the local tissue inside the matching kernel, an artifactual displacement estimate will be generated.
 However, if we use a regularization method that incorporates displacement estimates from surrounding matching kernels, the artifact can be removed.
-In this section we demonstrate the removal of a carotid reverberation and illustrate the algorithm's behaviour during execution.
+In this section we demonstrate the removal of a carotid reverberation and illustrate the algorithm's behavior during execution.

 The following images show the area of focus in the longitudinal carotid B-mode taken with the 18L6 on a Siemen's S2000 clinical machine.
 The imaging plane